-Through partnership and under contract with Ramesh K. Shukla, Ph.D., Professor at the Williamson Institute at Virginia Commonwealth University's Department of Health Professions, VHIs goal has been to develop information that fairly compares hospitals' performance, mortality and readmission outcomes.
+Through partnership and under contract with Ramesh K. Shukla, Ph.D., at Virginia Commonwealth University's Department of Health Administration.
+VHI's goal has been to develop information that fairly compares hospitals' performance, mortality and readmission outcomes.
 Dr. Shukla directed the scientific research in developing a reliable and valid methodology for the cardiac care information.
 Because some patients may have more serious conditions or require more complicated treatment than others, it was very important to VHI to develop a methodology that adjusts for these differences in patient severity of illness and risk of mortality.
 After adjustments have been made to the data, it is clear that some hospitals seem to have lower rates of mortality or readmissions than others.

 VHI tested mortality rate outcomes on an APR-DRG level.
 Most commonly, an APR-DRG was automatically excluded due to too few or no mortality cases being reported.
 Other APR-DRGs did not pass additional statistical tests.
 Overall, about 75% of the APR-DRGs had sufficient cases and passed the statistical tests.
 The decision was made to exclude those APR-DRGs not passing criteria in mortality rate calculations.
 All APR-DRGs in some service lines did not pass the statistical tests and are, therefore, not to be reported.